Scott Baio's family lives in Florida after bailing out Hollywood - ExBulletin

 She retaliated with a facepalm emoji.
 “I hope you make life-changing decisions based solely on ONE reason and not a variety of reasons! @ScottBaio can have a list just like anyone else.”

 Baio isn’t the first celebrity to leave California.
-Matthew McConaughey, Joe Rogan, Mark Wahlberg and others packed their bags citing similar concerns.
+Matthew McConaughey, Joe Rogan, Mark Wahlberg and others have packed up citing similar concerns.

 |